Tony DiGerolamo: Career

 By issue 9, Dawson could no longer commit to The Travelers hectic schedule, so inker James Dunn took over the art chores for issues 10 and 11.
 Eventually, DiGerolamo found a new artist with Chris Moreno on the "Travelers #12".
 Sales peaked with The Travelers issue #14, which was a crossover with Knights of the Dinner Table Illustrated.
 Shortly thereafter, he took over the writing chores for another Kenzer comic called Everknights.
 DiGerolamo moved The Travelers to Wingnut Games with issue #21.
 By issue 22, Moreno could no longer keep doing the Travelers with his other comic work.
 DiGerolamo struggled with a series of other artists, with Moreno occasionally coming back to help with the art.
 The comic limped to the 25th issue before Wingnut had to cancel it.

 By this time, DiGerolamo had landed side work with Bongo Comics writing for the Bart Simpson comics.
 His first story was a Lisa story entitled "A Chair of One's Own" in November 2002.
 While he continued to write for Bongo, he met the publishers at Silent Devil.
 Looking for another project that both he and Moreno could work on, the duo launched the Super Frat webcomic under Silent Devil's banner.
 In 2006, Silent Devil published its first compilation of Super Frat called "Super Frat: Rush Week Collection".

 DiGerolamo continues to write screenplays and comic books in New Jersey.
 He is also the creator of "Complete Mafia" for d20 from Living Room Games and worked on an online zombie TV show called Zombie Country.
 DiGerolamo currently works with Christian Beranek on a webcomic hub called The Webcomic Factory.

+In March 2023, DiGerolamo was part of the Ocean City Comic Book and Memorabilia Festival.